why AMC Entertainment Holdings Inc [AMC] is a Good Choice for Investors After New Price Target of $5.02

 Sponsored

-AMC Entertainment Holdings, Inc., (NYSE:AMC), the largest theatrical exhibitor in the United States and in the world, today announced that the Company’s Board of Directors has elected Sonia Jain to the AMC Board of Directors, effective March 1, 2024.
+AMC Theatres® (NYSE:AMC), the largest theatrical exhibitor in the United States and the world, and Zoom Video Communications, Inc., today announced that Zoom Rooms at AMC is now available in eight major markets around the country.

-The results of the trading session contributed to over 17397355 shares changing hands.
-Over the past one week, the price volatility of AMC Entertainment Holdings Inc stands at 8.47% while the volatility over the past one month is 7.84%.
+The daily chart for AMC points out that the company has recorded -45.45% loss over the past six months.

-The market cap for AMC stock reached $1.13 billion, with 263.28 million shares outstanding and 262.38 million shares in the current float.
-Compared to the average trading volume of 16.04M shares, AMC reached a trading volume of 17397355 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 15.41M shares, AMC reached to a volume of 17680144 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about AMC Entertainment Holdings Inc [AMC]?
+Here is what top equities market gurus are saying about AMC Entertainment Holdings Inc [AMC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AMC shares is $5.02 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AMC stock is a recommendation set at 3.86.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.